Dan sipped the last dregs from each pint. He’d started slurring, so Jay elected not to buy him another. “I think I’ve met Leo.”

 “I know you like birds.”

 “That’s just it, though.
 All you know are tidbits.
-I don’t even like birds that much.
+I don’t even like birds that much anymore.
 I prefer rabbits and bunnies.”
 Beatrice blew smoke out the window.
 “And I only know tidbits about you.
 You barely talk except to try endearing yourself to me.
 I don’t know the real Dan.”

 “There’s nothing to know.
 I’m a pillar of salt and guilt.”